lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Similar to mem.free_.
-The difference is that this instruction frees the memory from the GC currently in use.
-Using this instruction  is not usually necessary, but can be done if desired.
+Frees memory previously allocated with mem.gcalloc_ or mem.gcnew_.
+Using this instruction explicitly is completely optional, but may be desirable in some situations.

+The source register must be a reference, an array, or a vector.

 mem.salloc
 ----------